AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-teasers-strategy.md

 ---
 title: Teasers and Strategies
-seo-title: Teasers and Strategies
 description: Campaigns often use teasers as a mechanism to entice a specific segment of the visitor population through to content focused on their interests.
 One or more teasers are defined for a specific campaign.
-seo-description: Campaigns often use teasers as a mechanism to entice a specific segment of the visitor population through to content focused on their interests.
-One or more teasers are defined for a specific campaign.
-uuid: c78ec858-4b0a-48d5-99b2-5ddd9e15183d
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: personalization
 content-type: reference
-discoiquuid: 7f378b94-5233-4358-8d93-a7b3386df00b
 docset: aem65
 exl-id: 27b8302c-250b-4ce6-b3cf-c938738f2d92
 ---